nginxinc/nginx-amplify-doc/amplify-faq.md

  * Visualize and identify NGINX performance bottlenecks, overloaded servers, or potential DDoS attacks
  * Improve and optimize NGINX performance with intelligent advice and recommendations
- * Get notified when something is wrong with the application delivery
+ * Get notified when something is wrong with application delivery
  * Plan web application capacity and performance
  * Keep track of the systems running NGINX

 ### 1.2.
-Where is the Main System Hosted?
+Where Is the Main System Hosted?

 NGINX Amplify SaaS is currently hosted in [AWS us-west-1](http://docs.aws.amazon.com/general/latest/gr/rande.html) (US West, N. California).

 ### 1.3.
 Is the Traffic from the Agent to the SaaS Protected?

-All communications between the Amplify Agent and the Amplify SaaS backend are done securely over TLS/SSL.
+All communications between the Amplify Agent and the Amplify SaaS backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.
 The backend system doesn't establish any connections back to the agent running on a host.

 ### 1.4.
 Is the Amplify Agent Code Publicly Available?

 Amplify Agent is an open source application.
 It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and is available [here](https://github.com/nginxinc/nginx-amplify-agent).

 ### 1.5.
-Why is This Question About My Password When Installing the Agent?
+What is This Question About My Password When Installing the Agent?

 It could be that you're starting the install script from a non-root account.
 In this case you will need *sudo* rights.
-That's most probably *sudo* asking for a password.
+While it depends on a particular system configuration, with a non-root account *sudo* will typically ask for a password.

 ## 2. NGINX Amplify Agent

 ### 2.1.
-What Operatings Systems are Supported?
+What Operating Systems Are Supported?

 NGINX Amplify Agent currently works on the following Linux flavors only: